USYDShawnTan/esp32/README_EN.md

 [中文版说明](README.md)

 ## Overview
-This project combines an ESP32-based audio bridge with a multi-sensor telemetry stack and a Python backend that integrates with the Deepgram Agent API.
-The firmware streams microphone audio over Wi-Fi, plays remote WAV clips through an I2S amplifier, and gathers fall detection, heart-rate/SpO₂, and temperature data.
-The Python server relays audio to Deepgram, injects fresh telemetry into the dialogue, and exposes HTTP endpoints for logs, events, and audio commands.
+This project combines an ESP32-based audio bridge with a fall-detection telemetry pipeline and a Python backend that integrates with the Deepgram Agent API.
+The firmware streams microphone audio over Wi-Fi, plays remote WAV clips through an I2S amplifier, and gathers MPU6050 fall detection data.
+The Python server relays audio to Deepgram, injects telemetry into the dialogue, and exposes HTTP endpoints for logs, events, and audio commands.

 ## Key Features
 - **Full-duplex audio bridge**: The ESP32 pushes PCM frames from an INMP441 microphone while automatically pausing uploads during local WAV playback to avoid feedback.
 - **Download-and-play queue**: The Python server can enqueue clips (local or remote URLs); the ESP32 downloads, plays, and unmutes the microphone once playback ends.
-- **Sensor suite**: Built-in support for MPU6050 fall detection, MAX30102 heart-rate/SpO2, and auto-detected temperature sensors (MAX30205/LM75/TMP102).
+- **Fall detection**: Built-in MPU6050 processing detects impacts and sustained tilt, publishing alerts to the backend.
 - **NeoPixel status ring**: Visual states for calibration, monitoring, fall alerts, and speech listening/speaking overrides.
 - **Telemetry & logging**: The firmware periodically posts JSON telemetry and log events to the Python backend; the backend keeps the latest snapshot and shares it with the voice agent on demand.